PiSupply/PiJuice/Hardware/README.md

 #### Predefined Profiles

-PiJuice has set of predefined profiles for set of tested compatible batteries that can be selected if one of batteries is used.
+The PiJuice firmware has a set of predefined profiles that can be selected if one of these batteries is used.
+The set below is for firmware 1.4 and later.

-* (0) BP6X
+* (0) PJZERO_1000
-  - Capacity: 1400 mAh,
+  - Capacity: 1000 mAh,
-  - Charge current: 850 mA,
+  - Charge current: 625 mA,
   - Termination current: 50 mA,
   - Regulation voltage: 4180 mV,
   - Cut-off voltage: 3000 mV,
-  - Cold temperature: 1 °C,
+  - Cold temperature: 0 °C,
-  - Cool temperature: 10 °C,
+  - Cool temperature: 2 °C,
-  - Warm temperature: 45 °C,
+  - Warm temperature: 49 °C,
-  - Hot temperature: 59 °C,
+  - Hot temperature: 65 °C,
-  - NTC  B constant: 3380 K,
+  - NTC  B constant: 3450 K,
   - NTC resistance 10000 Ω.

-* (1) BP7X
+* (1) BP7X_1820
   - Capacity: 1820 mAh,
   - Charge current: 925 mA,
   - Termination current: 50 mA,